Fall’s best-kept secret: McDowell County is a hidden gem for Fall adventure

 When fall color begins to emerge across the high peaks of the Blue Ridge Mountains surrounding McDowell County’s foothills and towns, there’s no denying the motivation to get out and explore.
 Adventures both big and small await, with world-class mountain views, breathtaking overlooks and jaw-dropping waterfalls.
 The changing seasons, and transition of beautiful fall colors have inspired us to change as well.

 Over the past month, we have officially rebranded from Blue Ridge Traveler to Destination McDowell.
-We feel that identifying who we are, and where we are will help us share our story, message, and outdoor wonder without the constraints and boundaries of a region.
+We feel that identifying who we are, and where we are will help us share our story, message, and outdoor wonder here in McDowell County.
 The experiences and memories you make within McDowell County, NC this year will surpass those of a simple travel along the Blue Ridge, hopefully cementing our Blue Ridge Mountain community as a destination to come explore.
 With all new changes, we want to share why Destination McDowell is the place to be this fall.
 Read below to get reacquainted or be inspired to know No Boundaries this when you make your destination McDowell County, NC this year.

 One of the world’s longest fall color seasons